Why the Wage Gap in Los Angeles is Worse Than You Think

 If Los Angeles and Orange County were to adopt similar measures, in addition to boosting recruitment of women in male-dominated jobs, it is possible the wage gap would decrease over the next few years.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers facing discrimination.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers facing discrimination.